ciberkleid/cartographer-demo/README-carto101.md

 A Supply Chain lays out a particular sequence of templates, and it instructs Cartographer on how to pass the outputs of one template as input to another.

 Take a look at this simple Supply Chain containing only the template we have defined so far.
-Notice that the selector matches the label on the Workload, and the templateRef references the Template.
+Notice that the `selector` links the Workload to the Supply Chain, and the `templateRef` links the Supply Chain to the Template.
 ```shell
 apiVersion: carto.run/v1alpha1
 kind: ClusterSupplyChain